t-a-bonnet/NRR/README.md

 query_df = nrr.structured_data_to_query(structured_data_df)
 ```

-where structured_data_df is a dataframe of Linked Art URIs in a column called 'linked_art_uri'.
+In this function:

+   - structured_data_df is a pandas DataFrame that contains:
+	•	A column named 'linked_art_uri', which holds the Linked Art URIs.

+The nrr.structured_data_to_query() function transforms the Linked Art URIs from the structured_data_df into a DataFrame suitable for querying.

 #### Extract Machine Readable Text from PDF